London congestion charge

 The problem we've all faced at some point i'm sure, is sometimes its the accountants that pick the courier, not the one who actually uses us, and thats exactly what lets in those that quote silly, then "adjust" their prices later

 Enjoy this discussion?
-Check out these related topics: Prices to charge, London Congestion Charge, RICO charge rate and is it negotiable, Subbing rates in London, and urban running costs, DART CHARGE, What rate should you charge a luton with tail lift per mile, Calls To Do 4 Mile Jobs...
-Then Not Accept A Minimum Charge, What to charge, Aborted Trip: What would you charge, What to charge for multidropping.
+Check out these related topics: London Congestion Charge, Subbing rates in London, and urban running costs, Deliveries to London during Olympics, Parking Charge, Minimum Charge, Prices to charge, What to charge, Emissions Charges for London, DART CHARGE, What to charge for multidropping.

 Reply To Topic